 Why is an Altitude Sickness Prescription Necessary?
 (Source CDC.gov)

-Any traveler can experience signs and symptoms of altitude sickness if they go above 8,000 ft (2,500 m) or higher.
+Any traveler can experience signs and symptoms of altitude sickness if they go above 8,000 ft (2,500 m).
 Some can even experience altitude sickness at lower altitudes.
 A traveler's prior response to high altitude does not guarantee they will have the same response on future trips.
-With this in mind, it is important to acknowledge the life-threatening effects AMS, HACE, and HAPE can have.
+With this in mind, it's important to acknowledge the life-threatening effects AMS, HACE, and HAPE can have.